nauam/Courses/docs/administration/projects/resource-model-sources/node-wizard.md

 ::: enterprise
 :::

-The Node Wizard allows QW Control Enterprise admins to manually create Node entries in the QW Control database using a graphical interface fill in values.
+The Node Wizard allows Rundeck Enterprise admins to manually create Node entries in the Rundeck database using a graphical interface fill in values.

   ![](~@assets/img/nodewiz-source.png)